AGORA-COL/synthetic_populations/README.md

+# Synthetic populations

+In this branch we intend to adapt the original scripts to work in the context of each deparment of Colombia

-# synthetic_populations
+# Requirements

-Training in synthetic populations by doing the Guido's scripts
+R >= 4.0